paros

 ferryhopper

-for your day to day, think linen, breezy, earth tones with pops of blue i.e. loro piana spring/summer 2025the dress code for the ceremony and reception is, as curtis puts it, look as hot as possible aka pretty formal but island. we're thinking stunning linen suits and flowy long dresses.what's the weather like?
+the dress code for the ceremony and reception is, as curtis puts it, look as hot as possible aka pretty formal but island. we're thinking nice linen suits and flowy mid/long dresses. who doesn't love a pinterest board?what's the weather like?

-curtis said we shouldn't put anything here, but really, the only thing he wants is ranier beer.that being said, we appreciate that you're coming all this way to celebrate with us. you are our gifts forever. thank you, next.euro tips
+curtis said we shouldn't put anything here, but really, the only thing he wants is rainier beer. that being said, we’re so grateful you’re coming all this way to celebrate with us.

 for those who are landing in europe or greece for the first time, we have a couple of tips for you to enjoy: